redstone-finance/redstone-docs/docs/data-providers/running-oracle-node.md

 You can use [this script](https://github.com/redstone-finance/redstone-oracles-monorepo/blob/main/packages/oracle-node/tools/ethereum/get-details-from-private-key.js) for obtaining your address and public key from your private key, but we strongly recommend to use your own trusted infrastructure for interacting with your private keys.

-We will also send you personal private gateways to the Redstone data delivery network, which should be specified using the `OVERRIDE_DIRECT_CACHE_SERVICE_URLS` environment variable.
+We will also send you personal private gateways to the RedStone data delivery network, which should be specified using the `OVERRIDE_DIRECT_CACHE_SERVICE_URLS` environment variable.

 ### Deploy your node